bigcommerce/dev-docs/docs/api-docs/partner/marketing-api-overview.md

 ```

 <Callout type="info">
-#### Note
   A gift certificate created using the Marketing API will not trigger an email notification to the specified recipient.
 </Callout>